pegi3s/dockerfiles/cutadapt/1.16/README.md

-# Using the cutadapt image
+# Using the cutadapt image in Linux
 You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/cutadapt -u 10 /data/input.fq -o /data/output.fq`

 In this command, you should replace: